Public Events Diary

 Sunday 2nd June

-Booking details will be available closer to the event.
+Booking details will become available closer to the event

 Friends of Poltimore House AGM

 A chance to come along and find out what the friends and volunteers have been up to this year.

 Tea, coffee and cake provided.

 Poltimore House Recovery Fair